GongT/baobao/standalone/7zip-bin-wrapper/docs/7zip-bin-wrapper.api.md

     _transform(chunk: string, encoding: BufferEncoding, callback: Function): void;
 }

-// Warning: (ae-missing-release-tag) "MessageHandler" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "MessageHandler" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type MessageHandler = (data: string) => void;

-// Warning: (ae-missing-release-tag) "processPromise" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "processPromise" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function processPromise(cp: ChildProcess, cmd: string[], cwd: string): Promise<void>;

-// Warning: (ae-missing-release-tag) "processQuitPromise" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "processQuitPromise" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function processQuitPromise(cp: ChildProcess): Promise<void>;

-// Warning: (ae-missing-release-tag) "ProgramError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ProgramError" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface ProgramError extends Error {